 - Ask away:Breeders should be willing to answer any questions you have and be willing to keep an open line of communication with you throughout the puppy’s life.
 Make sure your breeder is knowledgeable and you feel comfortable with them.

 - Paperwork, please:Don’t leave without AKC documentation of the dog’s pedigree and be wary if the breeder hesitates or says they will mail papers at a later date.

 As awareness has spread, people now know that puppies from pet stores mostly come from puppy mills — large-scale, commercial breeding operations where the health and welfare of dogs is put second to profits, leading to squalid living conditions and misery for the animals.
-However, even if you avoid pet stores, make sure you avoid other buying situations where the dog may have come from a puppy mill.
+However, even if your clients avoid pet stores, make sure they avoid other buying situations where the dog may have come from a puppy mill.

 - Beware of organizations selling large quantities of puppies, dogs listed in newspaper advertisements, and people selling on the side of the road or at events like flea markets.

 - Be skeptical of any breeder who won’t disclose the name of their veterinarian, won’t allow site visits to their home or won’t make the parents of the puppy available to meet.

 - Avoid sellers who want to meet in a public place for the sale, demand cash, says he or she is acting as an “agent” for a breeder, or sells puppies before they are 8 weeks old.

 If the sale seems shady, it probably is!
 For more information on how to avoid puppy mills and scams, see Petful’s full articlehere.